ray-project/ray/doc/source/train/getting-started-transformers.rst

         # Your Transformers training code here.

     scaling_config = ScalingConfig(num_workers=2, use_gpu=True)
-    # For other types of accelerators such as HPUs.
-    # scaling_config = ScalingConfig(num_workers=2, resources_per_worker={"HPU": 1})
     trainer = TorchTrainer(train_func, scaling_config=scaling_config)
     result = trainer.fit()

 1. `train_func` is the Python code that executes on each distributed training worker.
-2. :class:`~ray.train.ScalingConfig` defines the number of distributed training workers and whether to use GPUs or other types of accelerators such as HPUs.
+2. :class:`~ray.train.ScalingConfig` defines the number of distributed training workers and whether to use GPUs or other types of accelerator devices.
 3. :class:`~ray.train.torch.TorchTrainer` launches the distributed training job.

 Compare a Hugging Face Transformers training script with and without Ray Train.